-MAT-453 Theories and Methods of Intervention in Art Therapy II 3 Credits
+MART-453 Theories and Methods of Intervention in 3 Credits Art Therapy II: Trauma (Vancouver Campus)

-Through readings, class presentations and discussions, and art making activities, this course provides information and skills-building exercises on the trauma spectrum, loss and grief, and effects of trauma on diverse populations of children and adults.
+Through readings, class presentations, discussions, and art making directives, this course will provide information and skill building exercises that elucidate different aspects of the trauma spectrum.
+The subjects of grief and loss, trauma recovery, and the effects of trauma on diverse populations will be covered in depth.